-Bad Health in a Good Retreat: Life and Death in the “Worst” neighborhood of São Paulo, Brazil
+Bad Health in a Good Retreat: Working-Class Immigrants, the State, and the Built Environment in São Paulo, 1860-2020

 “Pauliceia 2.0”: Collaborative Mapping Project for the City of São Paulo, 1870-1940